kipppunkt/.github/profile/README.md

 It's not.

 We build upon decades of battle-tested practices.
-Requirements, code review, CI.
+Requirements engineering, feedback loops, CI.
 None of that needs to be replaced.

 What changed is the middle.
 The part between "here's what I want" and "here's a PR for you to review."
 That part is now automatable.
 Fully.
 No TUI or IDE.
 No pair-programming with a chatbot.